-Completely naked on a stage (twice): learning to love your body and practice self-celebration
+Completely naked on a stage (twice): learning to love your body

 Hostility comes to me for a variety of reasons, reflecting the ways that society deems disabled, fat, and neurodivergent people unacceptable.
 There is more to me than diagnoses and measurements but these texture how I move through the world.
 I used to feel that I didn’t belong anywhere, but I followed this feeling and found myself naked on a stage.